trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/timetables.md

 Rikshållplatser, Swedish for "national stops", is the historical name for a grouping of multiple local stops under one name and id.
 This is done to avoid duplicate stops when they are considered to be one stop by travelers.
 An example are certain multimodal stops, where a bus stop and tram stop may be at the same location.
-Rikshållplatser typically only group stops which are "identical" for travelers, meaning train stops always have their own rikshållplats as you always need to walk to another (nearby) stop in case of a bus transfer, as busses does not share platform with trains.
+Rikshållplatser typically only group stops which are "identical" for travelers, meaning train stops always have their own rikshållplats as you always need to walk to another (nearby) stop in case of a bus transfer, as buses do not share platforms with trains.

 **Meta-stops**